zzxwill/Heat4CloudProviders/README.md

 # Heat4CloudProviders
-Heat4CloudProviders is an OpenStack Heat solution for Chinese IaaS Cloud Providers, like QingCloud and Meituan Cloud, to make services deployment much more automatically and much simplily.
+Heat4CloudProviders is an OpenStack Heat solution for Chinese IaaS Cloud Providers, like QingCloud and Meituan Cloud, to make services deployment much more automatically and much simply.

 This includes
 * provision an instance